 Keoladeo National Park (formerly Bharatpur Bird Sanctuary), located 50 kilometers from Agra, was once a duck hunting reserve of the maharajas.
-It has more than 350 species of birds, including the Palaearctic migratory waterfowl and large congregation of non-migratory resident breeding birds.
+It has more than 350 species of birds, including the Palaearctic migratory waterfowl and a large congregation of non-migratory resident breeding birds.
 The park is open from sunrise until sunset all year round, although a third of it is often submerged during the monsoon season.
 The best time to visit is from August to November for resident breeding birds and November to March for migrant birds.
 Inside the park, it's possible to walk, ride bicycles, or take a cycle rickshaw or boat (when the water level is high).
-Stay at Royal Farm guest house and enjoy delicious home cooked organic food, or splurge at the heritage Chandra Mahal Haveli.
+Stay at Royal Farm guest house and enjoy delicious home-cooked organic food, or splurge at the heritage Chandra Mahal Haveli.
 These Top Bird Sanctuaries in India are also worth visiting.

 07 of 10